 The regional provider of full-service voice, video and data services goes head-to-head with companies like Comcast and Cox Communications.
-To differentiate its service, which is available in 14 states, Qwest went straight to consumers to find out what they thought about its competitors.
+To differentiate its service, which is available in 14 states, Qwest went straight to consumers to find out what they thought about the competition.
 Their response: service is poor and data speed slow.

-"We were trying to find ways to talk [customer] experiences in new and different ways, using humor and presented in a way Qwest can uniquely own," said Kim Whitehead, vp of marketing at Qwest, Denver.
+“We were trying to find ways to talk [customer] experiences in new and different ways, using humor and presented in a way Qwest can uniquely own,” said Kim Whitehead, vp, marketing, at Qwest in Denver.

-The campaign, which includes TV, radio, print, online and outdoor, will debut in five markets.
-Tag: "Get in the loop," continues.
+The effort, which includes TV, radio, print, online and outdoor, will debut in five markets.
+The tagline “Get in the loop” continues.

-Qwest spent $94 million on U.S. media last year and $62 million for the first eight months of the year (not including online), per Nielsen Monitor-Plus.
-"We're rethinking the voice we have out there and how we can use those same dollars and make a message that is truly breakthrough," said Whitehead.
+Qwest spent $95 million on media last year and $60 million-plus for the first eight months of the year, per Nielsen Monitor-Plus.
+“We’re rethinking the voice we have out there and how we can use those same dollars and make a message that is truly breakthrough,” said Whitehead.

-Cary Pierce, evp, group management director at DraftFCB, Chicago, said the campaign sets the brand apart in "a competitive marketplace where there are lots of people talking about the same thing."
+Cary Pierce, executive vp, group management director, Draftfcb Chicago, said, the campaign sets the brand apart in “a competitive marketplace where there are lots of people talking about the same thing.”